-Should your son spend some time using these resources over summer, I'm confident that come the first Year 11 IAR Report in October, he will see the benefit ahead of Year 11.
-This should be a definite target to come far closer to the 52 points required and will be a good indicator of how his skills have developed over the summer.
-We will be working specifically on revision techniques during classes and tutor times, alongside some Evening Workshop provision for both students and parents to give you the tools to succeed next year.
-If he is still finding things difficult, we shall also look at extra, tailored support available to him.

-Uniform

-The only other point I would like to mention throughout summer is uniform and, in particular, school shoes.
+The only other point I would like to mention is uniform and, in particular, school shoes.
 Many of our students will purchase new shoes ahead of the new term which should conform to our school uniform code of 'plain black formal shoes'.
 Many retailers across the country are trying to sell black trainers under the guise of school shoes, with popular brands including Nike and Adidas designing shoes just for this purpose.
-This do not conform to our uniform regulations so please do not purchase these over the summer as they will not be permitted next term.
+These do not conform to our uniform regulations so please do not purchase them over the summer as they will not be permitted next term.
 I will also take this opportunity to remind our students that our school policy is that of no facial hair, and no hoodies or sweaters other than a plain black school jumper.
+My final reminder is that piercings are not to be worn within school at Key Stage 4.

-Finally, I wish you and your sons the very best summer imaginable, and I look forward to starting again in September for a successful Year 11.
-If there is anything you need before then, please feel free to contact me on LXB@shsb.org.uk
+Finally, I wish you and your son the very best summer imaginable, and I look forward to starting again in September for a successful Year 11.

 Yours sincerely,

-13-

-Lewis Baines Director of Key Stage 4
+Lewis Baines Director of Key Stage 4 Southend High School for Boys